 - NYLIFE Securities (2017-Present)

-- In May 2019, a customer alleged that she was misled regarding the illiquid nature and inherent risks of the non-traded REITs that Ashley Woodard placed her in.
-These alleged transgressions taking place between 2011 and 2019.
+- In May 2019, a customer alleged that Ashley Woodard recommended unsuitable and illiquid investments.
 This case is currently pending.
 The customer is seeking $1 million in damages.

 What Does This Mean?

 The term alternative investments is used to describe securities not sold on any public stock exchanges.
 Due to their private nature, there is also a significant lack over oversight associated with these products.
 This lack of oversight works to the advantage of less than scrupulous securities brokers trying to sell these products.
 It essentially provides them with ample opportunity to misrepresent the details of these products when recommending them to investors they are not suitable for.
-The truth is that alternative investments are, by their nature, incredibly risky and speculative investments.
+The truth is that alternative investments are, by their nature, incredibly speculative investments.
 They are also incredibly illiquid due to their private nature.
-Their stated market value is not necessarily what an investor can get for their shares should they need to liquidate.
-Due to all these factors and more, non-traded REITs are highly unsuitable for investors with modest investment objectives, a need for liquidity, or a contrary financial situation.
+Their stated market value is not necessarily what an investor can receive for their shares should they need to liquidate.
+Due to all these factors and more, alternative investments are unsuitable for investors with modest investment objectives, a need for liquidity, or a contrary financial situation.

 Oakes & Fosher Can Help

 Many investors are not aware of the legal recourse available to them after losing money due to stock broker fraud or negligence.
 The truth is that investors who have lost money in this fashion may actually be entitled to damages.
 Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
-If you, or someone you know, have lost money investing with Ashley Woodard, or non-traded REITs in general, please contact Oakes & Fosher for a free and private consultation.
+If you, or someone you know, have lost money investing with Ashley Woodard, or alternative investments in general, please contact Oakes & Fosher for a free and private consultation.
 Oakes & Fosher handles cases on a contingency basis, which means there are no fees charged unless we collect for you.